 This post may contain affiliate links.
 All opinions are my own.

 Let sit overnight.
 Stir with a long wooden spoon thoroughly, being mindful of the heavy honey hanging out at the bottom of the jar.
 You want the fruit and honey well incorporated.
 Add the vinegar.
-Let sit, with lid on, on the countertop for about a week.
+Let sit, with the lid on, on the countertop for about a week.

 This particular shrub needs to be stirred more often than the others I have tried because it takes a bit more to dissolve and incorporate the honey.
 Stir daily if you can.